edgar-silvat/GettingandCleaningData_Project/README.md

 - Load info from .txt files dataset
 - Merge the datasets into one in a tidy form
 - Get 2 tidy data tables:
-	1. SmartphoneData: with selected variables that contains mean and standard deviation
+	1. SmartphoneData: with selected variables that contains mean and standard deviation (it's just use as a base table)
-	2. SummarySmartphoneData: with calculated averages for each selected varible (from SmartphoneData) for each subject and activity combination.
+	2. SummarySmartphoneData: with calculated averages for each selected varible (from SmartphoneData) for each subject and activity combination. (this is the file that is out to the .txt file)
-- At the end of the function the tables are just display in the console and the 2 tables are exported to a .txt file for each
+- At the end of the function the tables are just display in the console and the 2 tables are exported to a .txt file each.

 Requirements
 ============